Foster Care and Adoption Support programs

 Apple Health Core Connections can be reached at 1-844-354-9876.

 Children residing in a Juvenile Rehabilitation Administration (JRA) group home are eligible for Apple Health coverage through the month in which they are paroled.

-Adoption support and alumni have the ability to opt out of managed care for their physical health coverage with a phone call to the foster care unit at 1-800-562-3022 ext.
+Adoption support and alumni can opt out of managed care for their physical health coverage with a phone call to the Foster Care and Adoption Support (FCAS) team at 1-800-562-3022 ext.
 15480.

 If you decide to receive your physical health coverage through the Apple Health coverage without a managed care plan, you will have the option to select a managed care plan for your behavioral health services.